Pablo Donoso: Career

-Since that year and until 1999, he raced karting in the Chilean and Argentine championships with a total of 18 wins and 32 podiums, with two sub-championships and the 1996 title.
+Since that year and until 1999, Donoso raced karting in the Chilean and Argentine championships with a total of eighteen wins and 32 podiums, with two sub-championships and the 1996 title.

 Development in Argentina

-He moved to Argentina where he raced in the prestigious Fórmula Renault until 2002.
-In 2002 he became the 2nd Chilean driver to win a race in Argentina after Eliseo Salazar who won in 1978 Formula 4.
-That year, his results took him to the fight for the championship against the Argentine Juan Cruz Alvarez up to the final round, finally with a 2nd place overall.
+Donoso moved to Argentina where he raced in the prestigious Fórmula Renault until 2002.
+In 2002, he became the second Chilean driver to win a race in Argentina after Eliseo Salazar who won in the 1978 Formula 4.
+That year, his results took him to the fight for the championship against the Argentine Juan Cruz Álvarez up to the final round, finally with a second place overall.

 Europe

-Donoso then moved to Europe, racing in European Formula BMW Junior with a total of 4 wins, 2 poles, and 4 podiums.
+Donoso then moved to Europe, racing in European Formula BMW Junior with a total of four wins, two poles, and four podiums.
 Again, he matched Salazar to be the second Chilean to win a European race since the Eliseo's 1980 win in the British Formula One Championship.

-In 2003 he raced in the World Series Light by Nissan with the Chilean beer brand Cristal as his main sponsor and backed by his manager, former race driver, Cristián Mackenna.
-That year Donoso got one win at the EuroSpeedway Lausitz circuit with the Vergani Racing Team.
+In 2003, Donoso raced in the World Series Light by Nissan with the Chilean beer brand Cristal as his main sponsor and backed by his manager, former race driver, Cristián Mackenna.
+That year, Donoso got one win at the EuroSpeedway Lausitz circuit with the Vergani Racing Team.

-In 2004 he moved to the World Series by Nissan.
+In 2004, Donoso moved to the World Series by Nissan.
 In this series, he was the teammate of Enrique Bernoldi, a former F1 driver.
 At this level, he didn't succeed and he was forced to leave his seat in the middle of the season due to budget issues.

 Early career in the United States

-In 2004, he finished his contract with Mackenna and got in touch with Eliseo Salazar to redirect his career to the US.
+In 2004, Donoso finished his contract with Mackenna and got in touch with Eliseo Salazar to redirect his career to the US.
 Looking for a small racing series to compete in with specified equipment and lower budgets, he joined the Star Mazda Series in 2005.
 He raced in the series with Andersen Walko Racing, competing against drivers like Marco Andretti, Graham Rahal, Jonathan Klein and Raphael Matos among others.

-He won at Infineon Raceway from the pole position, his only victory of the season, with several podiums.
+Donoso won at Infineon Raceway from the pole position, his only victory of the season, with several podiums.

 In a very criticized decision in his native Chile, he joined the USAC Silver Crown Series for the 2006 season; one of the oldest open-wheel series in the United States.
 He believed that this series could be a step to finally get to a world-class category like NASCAR or the IndyCar Series.
 That, and additional financial problems made Silver Crown an attractive option in spite of other series like the Infiniti Pro Series or the Champ Car Atlantic Series possibly being better suited to his goals.